ericheiser/company/README.md

 # company

-TODO: Enter the cookbook description here.
+This is the company to work for